List of Friday the 13th characters: Mrs. Tracy Jarvis

 Mrs. Tracy Jarvis is the mother of Trish and Tommy Jarvis.
 She is shown to be maternal and shares a loving relationship with her children.
-Whilst Trish and Tommy are out Mrs Jarvis hears a noise.
+While Trish and Tommy are out Mrs Jarvis hears a noise.
 She ventures outside to investigate and is, presumably, killed by Jason off screen.

 Mrs. Jarvis was originally meant to be found dead by Trish, photography of her dead body emerged in later years.